Get Started

 rpx --help

-If you're using Bun for your project, you can use the bun-plugin-rpx
+If you're using Bun for your project, you can use the bun-plugin-rpx for seamless integration:

 ts